• Skip to primary navigation

 I love to make them on a Saturday or Sunday morning for breakfast.

-Cinnamon-Sugar Fried Apple Rings are perfect to eat on the way out the door on the way to work on Monday.
+This Cinnamon-Sugar Fried Apple Rings recipe is perfect to eat on the way out the door on the way to work on Monday.
 Just warm them in the air fryer or toaster.

 What's the shortcut?

-Also, I tell you in the recipe how to make it all in one bowl which is a shortcut in itself because you have fewer dishes to wash!
+• In the printable recipe below, I show you how to make it all in one bowl which is a shortcut in itself because you have fewer dishes to wash!

 How can I make my own Cinnamon Sugar?